A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: The SPAI, PSAI( ) and RSAI( ) procedures

 Similar to the PSAI($tol$) algorithm, in order to control the sparsity of $M$, a practical RSAI($tol$) algorithm has been developed in \cite{Jia15} that introduces the dropping criterion \eqref{dropping} into BRSAI.
-It has been shown in \cite{Jia15} why RSAI($tol$) is as equally effective as SPAI, but it is more efficient than SPAI for $A$ column irregular sparse because we uses only a few other than all indices of those nonzero $r_k(i)$ and do not compute those numbers $\rho_j$ in SPAI, avoiding sorting them and picking up the most profitable indices.
-However, RSAI($tol$) may be costly for $A$ is row irregular sparse.
-The reason is as follows: Suppose that the $k$th row of $A$ is relatively dense.
+It has been shown in \cite{Jia15} that RSAI($tol$) is as equally effective as SPAI, but it is more efficient than SPAI because we uses only a few other than all indices of the nonzero $r_k(i)$ and do not compute possibly a great many numbers $\rho_j$ in SPAI, avoiding sorting them and picking up the most profitable indices.
+However, RSAI($tol$) may be costly or out of memory for $A$ is row irregular sparse: Suppose that the $k$th row of $A$ is relatively dense.
 Then once $\{k\}\subseteq\hat{\mathcal{R}}_{k}^{(l)}$, the resulting $m_k$ is also relatively dense, leading to a relatively large sized \eqref{reducemin2norm}.
-Therefore, if $A$ is double irregular sparse, RSAI($tol$) is still costly and may be impractical.
+Therefore, if $A$ is double irregular sparse, RSAI($tol$) may be very costly and impractical.